 Being a tutor is a great way to enhance your CV and build your experience in speaking to and working with groups of people.

-The work involves preparation for and conducting of small group tutorials, marking assignments (including essays) and providing general teaching support within the parameters specified by the academic staff member who has responsibility for the overall teaching of the paper in question.
+The work involves preparation for and conducting of small group tutorials and providing general teaching support within the parameters specified by the academic staff member who has responsibility for the overall teaching of the paper in question.
+Some tutors may also be required to mark assignments such as tests or essays.

 How to apply